Convention on the Rights of the Child: Interpretation

+In its General Comment 8 (2006) the committee stated that there was an "obligation of all state parties to move quickly to prohibit and eliminate all corporal punishment and all other cruel or degrading forms of punishment of children".

+The committee's judicial interpretation of this section to encompass a prohibition on corporal punishment has been rejected by several state parties to the convention, including Australia, Canada and the United Kingdom.

 The European Court of Human Rights has referred to the convention when interpreting the European Convention on Human Rights.

+Some interpretations of the convention have been criticized for systemic bias.
+Some interpretations of the best interests of the child have been criticized as ill-defined, inconsistently applied, unreasonably demanding or counter-productive.

 Global standards and cultural relativism

 Global human rights standards were challenged at the World Conference on Human Rights in Vienna (1993) when a number of governments (prominently China, Indonesia, Malaysia and Iran) raised serious objections to the idea of universal human rights.
 There are unresolved tensions between "universalistic" and "relativistic" approaches in the establishment of standards and strategies designed to prevent or overcome the abuse of children's capacity to work.

 Child marriage and slavery

 Some scholars link child marriages to slavery and slavery-like practices.
 Child marriage as slavery is not directly addressed by the convention.

 States party and signatories

 The term "party" refers to a State that gives its explicit consent to be bound by the treaty.

-As of 12 July 2022, 196 countries are parties to the UNCRC treaty (some with stated reservations or interpretations).
+As of 12 July 2022, 196 countries are parties to the UNCRC treaty, some with stated reservations or interpretations.
 Every member of the United Nations except the United States has either ratified or accepted the rights articulated for the child under eighteen or below the age of majority in that state.
 The most recent ratifications of the convention were by Cook Islands, Niue, the State of Palestine, and the Holy See.
 South Sudan ratified the convention in January 2015.
 Somalia's domestic ratification finished in January 2015 and the instrument was deposited with the United Nations in October 2015.
 Taiwan incorporated the convention into domestic law on 20 November 2014, and signed an Instrument of Accession to the CRC on 16 May 2016.

 All successor states of Czechoslovakia (Czech Republic and Slovakia) and Yugoslavia (Bosnia and Herzegovina, Croatia, North Macedonia, Montenegro, Serbia, Slovenia) made declarations of succession to the treaty and currently apply it.

 The convention does not apply in the territories of Tokelau, Akrotiri and Dhekelia and Gibraltar.
 Guernsey was also excluded until 2020.